How to Release Trauma Trapped in Your Body

 A third option is that you freeze, which happens in especially frightening situations when none of the other options will work.
 (2)

-what happens after the stressful event is over is even more important.
+what happens after the stressful event is even more important.

 Because once the immediate threat goes away, your body is supposed to shut off the SNS and let the parasympathetic nervous system (PNS) take charge again, returning you back to your baseline rest-and-digest mode.